VincentJ711/local-elastic-docker/README.md

     es_version: string;
     kibana?: boolean;
     name: string;
-    verbose?: boolean;
   }
   ```

   - `es_version` the Elasticsearch version you want to use
   - `kibana[false]` do you want this image to have kibana installed?
   - `name` the name of the image
-  - `verbose[false]`
-- `prototype.create()` creates the Docker image using `docker build`.
+- `prototype.create(verbose?: boolean[false])` creates the Docker image using `docker build`.
 Be aware, the first time you create an image is by far the slowest.
 Subsequent times are near instantaneous due to how Docker caches the Dockerfile steps.
 Note the Kibana image takes significantly longer to create on the first attempt.
 This may take a minute or two.
 You should use the verbose option when you make the images for the first few times so you see the Docker build steps.

 ### EndTask
 - `prototype.on_end(): Promise` denotes when a task has finished. it may resolve or reject w/ data. see the specific task to determine when it does resolve w/ data.